Berlin

-Berlin is a world city of culture, politics, media and science.
-Its economy is based on high-tech firms and the service sector, encompassing a diverse range of creative industries, startup companies, research facilities, media corporations, and convention venues.
-Berlin serves as a continental hub for air and rail traffic and has a highly complex public transportation network.
-The metropolis is a popular tourist destination.
-Significant industries also include information technology, healthcare, biomedical engineering, biotechnology, automotive, construction, electronics, social economy and clean tech.
+Berlin is a global city of culture, politics, media and science.
+Its economy is based on high tech and the service sector, encompassing a diverse range of creative industries, startup companies, research facilities, and media corporations.
+Berlin serves as a continental hub for air and rail traffic and has a complex public transportation network.
+Tourism in Berlin makes the city a popular global destination.
+Significant industries include information technology, the healthcare industry, biomedical engineering, biotechnology, the automotive industry, and electronics.

-Berlin is home to world-renowned universities such as the Humboldt University, Technical University, Free University, University of the Arts, ESMT Berlin, Hertie School, and Bard College Berlin.
-Its Zoological Garden is the most visited zoo in Europe and one of the most popular worldwide.
-With Babelsberg being the world's first large-scale movie studio complex, Berlin is an increasingly popular location for international film productions.
-The city is well known for its festivals, diverse architecture, nightlife, contemporary arts, and a very high quality of life.

-Berlin is also home to three World Heritage Sites: Museum Island; the Palaces and Parks of Potsdam and Berlin; and the Modernism Housing Estates.
-Other landmarks include the Brandenburg Gate, Reichstag building, Potsdamer Platz, Memorial to the Murdered Jews of Europe, Berlin Wall Memorial, East Side Gallery, Berlin Victory Column, Berlin Cathedral, and Berlin Television Tower, the tallest structure in Germany.
-Berlin has numerous museums, galleries, libraries, orchestras, and sporting events including Museum Island, the German Historical Museum, Jewish Museum, Natural History Museum, State Library, State Opera, Philharmonic, and the Berlin Marathon.
+Berlin is home to several universities, such as the Humboldt University of Berlin, Technische Universität Berlin, the Berlin University of the Arts and the Free University of Berlin.
+The Berlin Zoological Garden is the most visited zoo in Europe.
+Babelsberg Studio is the world's first large-scale movie studio complex, and there are many films set in Berlin.
+Berlin is home to three World Heritage Sites: Museum Island, the Palaces and Parks of Potsdam and Berlin, and the Berlin Modernism Housing Estates.
+Other landmarks include the Brandenburg Gate, the Reichstag building, Potsdamer Platz, the Memorial to the Murdered Jews of Europe, and the Berlin Wall Memorial.
+Berlin has numerous museums, galleries, and libraries.